An ancient Egyptian statue appears to have started moving on its own, much to the amazement of scientists and museum curators.

 An everyday example can occur when someone uses an electric blender on a kitchen countertop: The vibration of the blender can cause a nearby coffee cup to "walk" across the countertop.

 But why would the statue stop moving after turning 180 degrees?
-Doherty believes the statue stops turning because it's asymmetrically weighted: "One side of the statue has more weight than the other side."
+Doherty believes the statue stops turning because it's asymmetrically weighted: "One side of the statue has more weight than the other side," he said.
 After turning around on the shelf, the statue's uneven bottom reaches a more stable position and stops turning.

 Besides the footsteps of passing museum visitors, the source of the stick-slip vibration "could be some trolley that goes by during the day, or a train that passes during the day," Doherty said.